erikdevos/vue-monster-game/README.md

 - Display monster type as color in several places
 - Delay between attack & counter-attack / animations
 - Changing monster size based on stats (s-m-l-xl)
-- Flipping monster images to face each other in battle based on player vs enemy role and original orientation.
+- Flipping monster images to face each other in battle based on player vs enemy role and original orientation
+- Showing a selectable player Trainer character

 ### Functionality: